-Victoria and Albert’s is a AAA Five Diamond Award winner offering an exclusive six-course dining experience.
-This Signature Dining restaurant pampers guests with personalized menus, dedicated servers and long-stemmed roses.
-A chef’s table is also available to those who’d like to experience the most exclusive dining experience in Disney World.
+Victoria and Albert’s is a AAA Five Diamond Award winner offering an exclusive dining experience.
+This Signature Dining restaurant pampers guests with personalized menus, dedicated servers, and long-stemmed roses.
+A Chef’s Table is also available to those who’d like to experience the most exclusive dining experience in Disney World.
 Also, the Queen Victoria Room is available for a bit more privacy.

 Narcoossee’s, another Signature Dining restaurant, specializes in seafood.
-This beautiful, Victorian-inspired building sits ashore of the Seven Seas Lagoon offering dramatic views of the Magic Kingdom’s Wishes fireworks show.
+This beautiful, Victorian-inspired building sits ashore of the Seven Seas Lagoon offering dramatic views of the Magic Kingdom fireworks.

 Grand Floridian Cafe serves breakfast, lunch and dinner in an airy, casual setting.
 You’ll find American fare being served at your table overlooking the hotel’s elegant courtyard.

-Gasparilla Grill & Games is a counter service restaurant with a standard food court menu.
-Open 24-hours, it shares space with the resort’s arcade.
-Dine outdoors overlooking the Marina when the weather permits.
+Gasparilla Island Grill is a counter service restaurant with a standard food court menu, and it is open for guests 24-hours a day.
+Dine outdoors overlooking the Marina (with a view of Cinderella Castle) when the weather permits.